Online Health Chat with Kareem Abu-Elmagd, MD, PhD and Gordon Bowen

 scoop: Is there an age limit for transplantations, e.g. lungs?
 I'm 69 years old.
 Prior to my illness (sarcoidosis), I was an avid runner and participant in most sports.
 I have never smoked, drank alcohol or abused drugs.
 Even now, except for the effects of this disease in my lungs, my general appearance (such as weight and so on.) is good.
 I have been advised that my only option at this time is a lung transplant.
 Therefore, I ask again about the age limit—or is it based on a combination of one's overall physical condition?

 Kareem_Abu-Elmagd,_MD,_PhD: If you really need lung transplant as a lifesaving receiver, age by itself is not a contraindication as long as your cardiovascular system and other organs are healthy.
 In other words, the biological age rather than the chronological age is the determining factor.
 Our transplant program at the Cleveland Clinic has no age limit as long as there are no contraindications for transplantation.
-You may visit our website for more information at www.clevelandclinic.org/transplant.
+You may visit our website for more information at my.clevelandclinic.org/departments/transplant.

 End-of-Life Standard of Care